ASPP/pelita/README.md

 [github-pages](http://pages.github.com/) to host the project website:
 [http://debilski.github.com/pelita/](http://debilski.github.com/pelita/).

+This means the sphinx generated content is keept in a seperate branch in the source code repository `gh-pages`.
+This branch has its own root commit and is hence disconnected from the commits that track the project code and also the documentation source code.

-To regenerate the project website:
+#### To regenerate the project website:

+Move to the `doc` directory:

     $ cd doc

-    # edit the documentation
+Edit the documentation:

     $ vim source/<file>.rst

-    # generate html
+Generate html

     $ make html

-    # switch to the documentation branch
+Switch to the documentation branch:

     $ git checkout gh-pages

-    # move to the root directory
+Move back up to the root directory:

     $ cd ..

-    # copy the generate documentation here
+Copy the generate documentation here:

     $ cp -r doc/build/html/* .

-    # add all tracked files
+Add all tracked files that have been changed:

     $ git add -u

-    # add possibly new files
+Add possibly new files:

     $ git add <new pages>.html

-    # make a commit message where `XXXXXXX` is the SHA-1
-    # prefix of the commit the documentation was # generated from.
+Make a commit message where `XXXXXXX` is the SHA-1 prefix of the commit the documentation was # generated from:

     $ git commit -m "sphinx generated doc from XXXXXXX"